 . . . but no karaoke

 Earlier during my stay in China when I was in Beijing, my hotel’s concierge gave me the contact information for what he characterized as a karaoke bar in Xi’an.
 Upon my arrival in Xi’an, I was excited to check out that venue, which I expected would serve as the scene for my mainland China karaoke debut.
 But when I entered the premises, it quickly became clear that I’d been as misinformed as the dude who came to Casablanca for the waters.
 The place turned out to be just another restaurant with a live band providing the entertainment.
 I was told, however that if I wished I could pay to perform a song with the band.
 That’s not karaoke.
 And yes, I know there’s an event called “live band karaoke” that’s offered at some establishments in the United States; but this wasn’t even that.
-And in any event, I don’t do live band karaoke.
+And in any event, I don’t do live band karaoke, and I don’t even consider it to be real karaoke.
+(In my view, the essence of karaoke is singing along to a prerecorded backing track.)
 On that particular evening in Xi’an, I remained at the restaurant and dined on some thoroughly undistinguished victuals before heading out.

 Eventually I would succeed in checking off mainland China on my World Karaoke Tour; this occurred whilst I was passing through Beijing again later on during the trip.
 But it wasn’t happening for me in Xi’an.
 Still, for the terracotta army alone, Xi’an was a very worthwhile excursion.